khongten001/tidykit-fp/docs/TidyKit.FS.md

 - File paths use forward slashes (`/`)
 - No drive letters, all paths are relative to root (`/`)
 - Maximum path length is typically 4096 characters
+- File locking is implemented using lock files
+- Hidden files are determined by leading dot in filename

 ## Error Handling